 Rietveld refinement of these phases against the original raw (profile) data.
 A successful refinement is

-generally taken as the proof that the phase identification is correct and complete.
+generally taken as the proof that the phase analysis is correct and complete.

 - Finally, the user reads and/or prints the report in order to document the result of the phase analysis.